-There’s no shortage of options to sell your home, but there are plenty of situations where you may need to sell fast.
-This guide will walk you through everything you need to know when selling your house without a Realtor and to an investor.
+There’s no shortage of options to sell your home, but there are plenty of situations where you may need to sell your home fast.
+This guide will walk you through everything you need to know when selling your house to an Investor.

 Reasons for Selling your house without a Realtor